AsgardCms/Documentation/getting-started/used-technology.md

 - [barryvdh/laravel-debugbar](https://github.com/barryvdh/laravel-debugbar)

-To every package develop on the above list, I'd like to say a big **thank you** for your much appreciated work.
+To every package developer on the above list, I'd like to say a big **thank you** for your much appreciated work.